westsideori/cosmic_travel/README.md

     - A user should be able to see a list of all scientists

-    - Clicking on a scientist should take you to a detail page about the scientist, including listing all the planets they have visited.
+    - Clicking on a scientist should take you to a detail page about the scientist.
+This detail page should list all the planets they have visited and the name of the mission that took them there.

     - A user should be able to create a new scientist.
         - Scientists must have a name and a field of study